Manoj-kolli/Manoj-kolli.github.io/_posts/2024-04-18-car-price-prediction.md

+---
+layout: post
+title: Predicting the price of the Car Using Python
+image: "/posts/car.jpeg"
+tags: [Python, Linear, Lasso]
+---
 In this post I'm going to run through a function in Python that can quickly predict the Price of the car.

-I have performed Linear Regression and Lasso Regression modles on the test and train data.
-According to plots, Lasso model is the best fit for the given dataset which can predict the car price accurately.
+I have performed Linear Regression Model and Lasso Regression Model on the test data and train data.
+Accordingly, Lasso model is the best fit for the given dataset which can predict the car price accurately.

 Let's get into it!